Optical excitations in nanographenes from the Bethe-Salpeter equation and time-dependent density functional theory: absorption spectra and spatial descriptors: Acknowledgements

 \section{Acknowledgements}

 We thank Deborah Prezzi, Carlo Pignedoli, Anna Hehn, Wolfgang Hogger, Adrian Seith, Torsten Weber and in particular Štěpán Marek for helpful discussions.
 The German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) is acknowledged for funding via the Emmy Noether Programme (project number 503985532) and RTG 2905 (project number 502572516).
-The authors gratefully acknowledge the computing time made available to them on the high-performance computer Noctua 2 at the NHR Center Paderborn Center for Parallel Computing (PC2).
-This center is jointly supported by the Federal Ministry of Research, Technology and Space and the state governments participating in the National High-Performance Computing (NHR) joint funding program (\url{www.nhr-verein.de/en/our-partners}).
+The authors gratefully acknowledge the computing time made available to them on the high-performance computers Noctua 2~\cite{Bauer2024} \reviewin{and Otus~\cite{Ehtesabi2025}} at the NHR Center Paderborn Center for Parallel Computing (PC2).
+This center is jointly supported by the Federal Ministry of Research, Technology and Space and the state governments participating in the National High-Performance Computing (NHR) joint funding program (\url{www.nhr-verein.de/en/our-partners}). \reviewin{The support of Robert Schade and Xin Wu from PC2 with compiling and optimizing the CP2K build is gratefully acknowledged.}